FernandoDU14/Cobalt-Age/README.md

 ---

 You can use this mod freely in your modpacks, but please give credit to the original author and link back to this page.
 If you want to make a video about this mod, please also give credit and link back to this page.
+It is not allowed to take the code, either in whole or by parts, regardless of its extension, without permission for both Creators.

 If you want to suggest a feature or report a bug, please open an issue on the GitHub repository.